Edward Forst: Board memberships and political activities

 Forst served as the vice chairman and later chairman of the Bond Market Association beginning in 2004 and the co-chairman and later chairman of the Securities Industry and Financial Markets Association beginning in 2006.
 By 2011, he was a trustee of Carnegie Hall and held several positions within Harvard University, including serving as co-chair of the university's Taskforce on Balanced Philanthropy and its 30th Reunion campaign, in addition to being a board member of Harvard's Stem Cell Science Advisory Board.
 As treasurer of Carnegie Hall, Forst was responsible for ousting Ronald Perelman, its chairman, in a private dispute.

-In June 2013, Forst attended a summit in Utah hosted by Mitt Romney, who outlined his political future.
+In June 2013, Forst attended a summit in Utah hosted by Mitt Romney, where Romney stated his intentions to remain in politics as a public commentator.
 He met with Romney again in January 2015 at an event in which Romney stated he was considering running for president in the 2016 election.

 Administrator of the General Services Administration

 On July 31, 2025, president Donald Trump nominated Forst to serve as the administrator of the General Services Administration.
 He appeared before the Senate Committee on Homeland Security and Governmental Affairs on October 23, arguing that the General Services Administration is central to Trump's government efficiency agenda.
+Forst was confirmed by the Senate on December 18, in a bloc of nominees before the Senate adjourned.
+He was sworn in on Christmas Eve in Indian River Shores, Florida, by its mayor, Brian Foley.
+Forst was serving jury duty at the time.
+In April 2026, Forst was named as the acting archivist of the United States.